 Road Bike Tires

-Road Bike Tires usually come in size 700c.
-Road bike is called a race bike therefore one of the most important traits of the road bike tires is less road resistance and that is why they are of slick design.
-They can be clincher, tubeless or tubular.
+Road bike tires usually come in size 700c.
+The road bike is called a race bike therefore one of the most important traits of road bike tires is less road resistance and that is why they are of slick design.
+Road bike tires can be clincher, tubeless or tubular.
 Check out our offers and find your new tires here.

 There are no current deals for this category!